 The strength of the continuous measurement is $\gamma$ defined by

-The \textit{selective} description such a measurement is derived by introducing $x$ as a stochastic quantity.
-Main reason is to keep the randomness of the selective description and due to eq. \eqref{expectation} we have:
+The \textit{selective} description of such a measurement (eq. \eqref{povm}) is derived by introducing $x$ as a stochastic quantity.
+Main reason for this is to keep the random nature of the measurement and due to eq. \eqref{expectation} we can write:

-where $\xi$ is the zero-mean white-noise.
-A continuous measurement results if we make a sequence of these measurements and take the limit as $\Delta t \rightarrow 0$.
-As this limit is taken, more and more measurements are made in any finite time interval, but each is increasingly weak.
-We can derive this equation of motion for the system under this continuous measurement by calculating the change induced in the quantum state by the single unsharp measurement, represented by the operator $\hat{\Pi}(x)$, in the time step $\Delta t$, to first order in $\Delta t$.
-This measurement is performed in each time step.
-The procedure gives